RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 ### Setup

-For a new subscription, you will need to provide the following:
+For a new subscription, you need to provide the following:

 1. A subscription name.
 1. Select whether you want the subscription to support databases with RAM only or [RAM + Flash Memory]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}}).
 1. The cloud region (e.g. "us-west-2") you want your databases to be created in.
-This should be in the same region as the applications that will be connecting as you will be using AWS' [VPC Peering](https://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/Welcome.html).
+This should be in the same region as the applications that are connecting as you are using AWS' [VPC Peering](https://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/Welcome.html).
 1. Multi-AZ - Select whether or not the cluster should span Availability Zones for better high availability.
 To work optimally,